 In 2013, Shellen co-founded Boxer, a new market leading mobile application that changes the way people interact with email.

-Shellen advises and mentors several companies and organizations, holds patents on feed and social media technologies and for the last two years has been named to Business Insider's "Silicon Valley 100" list, a compendium of people in the Valley who have "done the coolest things".
+Shellen advises and mentors several companies and organizations, holds patents on feed and social media technologies and in the last few years has been named to Business Insider's "Silicon Valley 100" list, a compendium of people in the Valley who have "done the coolest things".

 Shellen resides in Lafayette, California with his wife Allison and their two sons.